בְּהַעֲלֹתְךָ

 Numbers 8:1-12:16

-The importance of these directives was to arrange the lights so that the light shines in front of the menorah, not behind it, but in front of it.
-This is a huge metaphor for our lives.
-The menorah is the main component and the seven lights shine from it.
-There is one light that we are to shine from outwardly, because the Main Light does not need our light, but rather we need The Light to shine the correct Light so our representation is true.
+The importance was to arrange the lights so that the light shines in front of the menorah.
+Not behind it, but in front of it.
+What a metaphor for our lives.
+The menorah is the main component, and the seven lights shine from it.
+There is one light and we are to shine from it, outwardly, for the Main Light does not need our light, but rather we need the base of The Main Light and we represent that true One Light.

 Psalm 119:105 ‘Your word is a lamp for my feet, a light on my path.